 You can have that kind of relationship if you’re willing to focus on yourself.

 To do this, you must make yourself a priority.

 Take care of your health by eating well and exercising.
 Find your spiritual path.
 See a therapist to work through unresolved issues, if necessary.
-Do the things you love – reading, dancing, writing, watching movies, traveling around the world …Connect with friends.
+Do the things you love – reading, dancing, writing, watching movies, travelling around the world …Connect with friends.
 Learn all you can.
 Always be open to growth, be it intellectual, spiritual or emotional.
-And listen to your heart’s desire, your calling … and honor it.
+And listen to your heart’s desire, your calling … and honour it.